Shawon5030/History-Of-All-Programming-Language-/Python.md

 SageMath, for developing science- and math-related programs;
 Jupyter Notebooks, an open-source interactive computing platform;
-PythonAnywhere, a browser-based IDE and hosting environment; and
+PythonAnywhere, a browser-based IDE and hosting environment; and Canopy IDE, a commercial IDE that emphasizes scientific computing.[139][140]